lukaszpanek89/vending-machine-kata/README.md

   This dependency should be made explicit.
 * There is another implicit dependency, between Coin and product price: each product price should be expressible in available coin denominations.
 Otherwise buying anything would be impossible.
   This dependency should be made explicit, too.
+* ProductDispenser shouldn't have direct dependency on Shelves, as this allows it to freely modify Shelves.
+Instead, dispenser should have dependency on some kind of Shelves view.
+* Similarly, CoinsCointainer shouldn't have direct dependency on VendingMachineModel.
+It needs access to machine's coins only, so it should have dependency on some kind of their view.